 Experts also close question whether other tools such as the score of "TRAFIC REFRIGERATOR STRENGTHENED FRAX " to assess bone mineral loss may need to be adjusted for HIV positive people.
 In fact, some now recommend that HIV infection and that low levels alone are sufficient as a risk factor to the bone health screening should start at a younger age, especially in men infected with HIV it is usually recommended.

-Studies are being done to help identify the guidelines for the screening of current disease for people over 50 are sufficient for people with HIV.
-While we await the results of these studies, however, it is important to ask your doctor what kind of disease prevention and guidelines for screening are in place for a person of your age and medical history could be considered and insist on questioning on these guidelines in their own care.
-For the purpose of resolving their main questions, call the dial AIDS in 0800 16 25 50 and mention that the meeting telenone this site: Soropositivo.Org
+Studies are being done to help identify whether current screening guidelines for people over 50 are sufficient for people with HIV.
+While awaiting the results of these studies, however, it is important to ask your doctor what types of disease prevention and screening guidelines are in the right place for a person of your age and whether medical history could be considered and insist on questioning. about these guidelines in your own care.
+For the purpose of answering your main questions, call the AIDS at 0800 16 25 50 and mention that I find the telenone on this site: Soropositivo.Org

 Permanently stay socially and mentally connected.
 Numerous studies have proven that people who maintain social connections with their family, friends and colleagues and engage in activities that they feel add a sense to their life not only live longer but also remain healthier than the people they are socially isolated and not engaging in meaningful activities.
 There are a variety of ways to be socially connected if you are not close to family and do not have many friends, Facebook, for example, as well as Twitter and Google Plus, as well as Whats App help us stay connected and , who knows, does not roll a more intimate thing, like a dinner by candlelight.
 Many and local organizations and people care centers living with HIV or AIDS (made up of groups) have support for people with HIV to connect with each other.